 We operate two three-hour sessions daily - 8.30 to 11.30am and 12.30 to 3.30pm.
 We cater to children from Kowloon and the New Territories, have a bus service to most areas and are conveniently located near an MTR station.

-- We have the capacity for 14 classes (7am/7pm) with 22 children in each class
+- We have capacity for 7 morning and 7 afternoon classes with 24 children in each class

 - Large well-resourced classrooms